Guide

 2 tablespoons melted chocolate or chocolate syrup

-Tip: Make cold brew in advance using coarsely ground beans and steep overnight.
-Use a 1:4 coffee-to-water ratio.
+Make cold brew in advance using coarsely ground beans and steep overnight.
+A 1:4 coffee-to-water ratio works well for strong flavor.

 Add warmth with a pinch of spice.
-Great in colder months.
+Great for colder months.

 Ingredients: